pierre-yves-monnet/C8-workers-implementation/README.md

 .defaultJobWorkerMaxJobsActive( <a number> )
 ````

-The number of jobsjobs is the number the Zeebe Client asks Zeebe.
+The number of jobs is the number the Zeebe Client asks Zeebe.
 When 100 jobs are requested,
 a batch of 100 jobs is returned.
 If there are fewer jobs, then Zeebe does not wait for 100
 but returns what it has.